batushka11/USOF/README.md

 ## License

 This project is licensed under the MIT License.
-See the full license text below.
+See the [LICENSE](./License.md) file for more details.